zidsa/zid-theme-npm/docs/PREVIEW.md

 ## Optional Option

 - `--theme_name '<theme name>'`: Using this option will update the theme instead of creating a new one.
-The code is the theme name created by the client (see [new theme](NEW.md) command), you can find it on Partner Dashboard.
+The theme_name is the name given to the theme when it's created by the client (see [new theme](NEW.md) command), you can find it on Partner Dashboard.

 ## Authentication